krshrimali/CPP-File-Manager/README.md

 # CPP-File-Manager

-CPP-File-Manager is an easy to use Open-Source C++ library for listing files and directories at a particular location.

-It consists of the following functions :
+The C++ File Manager provides the following functions to users:

-__1. Clear()__ - Clears the memory allocated to corePath.__
+1. `clear()` - Clears the memory allocated to corePath.

-__2. Clear(string *new_path*)__ - Assigns a new path to the corePath variable.
+2. `clear(std::string new_path)` - Assigns a new path to the corePath variable.

-__3. Info( )__ - Prints the corePath assigned to the FileManager object to the console.__
+3. `info()` - Prints the corePath assigned to the FileManager object to the console.

-__4. list_files(vector<string> extensions, bool ignore_extensions)__ - Lists the files and directories in corePath.
+4. `list_files(std::vector<std::string> extensions, bool ignore_extensions)` - Lists the files and directories in corePath.
 The first argument is *extensions* which is a vector of file extensions to be ignored.
-These extensions are ignored only when the second argument i.e. *ignore_extensions* is set to **True**.
+These extensions are ignored only when the second argument i.e. `ignore_extensions` is set to **True**.

-__5. writeToFile(vector<string> ignore_dirs, vector<string> ignore_extension)__ - Writes the tree structure for the files and directories in corePath into a __.txt__ file.
+5. `writeToFile(std::vector<string> ignore_dirs, std::vector<std::string> ignore_extension)` - Writes the tree structure for the files and directories in corePath into a `.txt` file.
 This functions iterates till the innermost files of all the directories.
-The first argument *ignore_dirs* contains a vector of directories to be ignored in the tree structures.
-Similarly, the second argument *ignore_extensions* contains a vector of files extensions to be ignored in the final tree structure.
+The first argument `ignore_dirs` contains a vector of directories to be ignored in the tree structures.
+Similarly, the second argument `ignore_extensions` contains a vector of files extensions to be ignored in the final tree structure.

 # Usage

 ## Binary

 The **fmanager** binary has the following options :

 ```
   -h  --help                        Print usage.
   -p  --path filePath               Input path (to be iterated).